arthuredelstein/hakk/README.md

 # hakk

-A NodeJS REPL that lets you hack live on running JavaScript programs.
+A Node.js REPL that lets you hack live on running JavaScript programs.

 ## What hakk does